Roshan10052001/mini_insta/README.md

 5. Clears the inputs to confirm success.
 6. I rendered <Composer setPosts={setPosts} /> above <Feed /> in App.jsx, so new posts appear at the top.

-			This is the URL bar to paste URL

 This is an image posted by me with a caption.

 PART 6: Routing & Persistence
-•	Added client-side routing with react-router-dom: o	Wrapped the app in <BrowserRouter> (in main.jsx). o	Declared routes in App.jsx:
+1. Added client-side routing with react-router-dom:
+2. Wrapped the app in <BrowserRouter> (in main.jsx).
+3. Declared routes in App.jsx:
-	/ → Composer + full Feed
+     a]/ → Composer + full Feed
-	/u/:handle → Profile view that filters posts by author handle 	Fallback * → “Not found”
+     b]/u/:handle → Profile view that filters posts by author handle c]Fallback * → “Not found”
-o	Built Profile.jsx to read handle via useParams() and render a filtered <Feed />. o	Turned the author handle in PostCard.jsx into a <Link to={/u/${post.author}}>@author</Link>.
+4] Built Profile.jsx to read handle via useParams() and render a filtered <Feed />.
+5] Turned the author handle in PostCard.jsx into a <Link to={/u/${post.author}}>@author</Link>.
-•	Enabled persistence with localStorage so posts survive refresh: o	Hydration on load: initialized state from localStorage. o	Save on change: wrote posts to localStorage whenever they update. o	Used a lazy initializer in useState to avoid flashing seed data and to ensure stored posts load before first render.
+6.Enabled persistence with localStorage so posts survive refresh:
+7.Hydration on load: initialized state from localStorage.
+8.Save on change: wrote posts to localStorage whenever they update.
+9.Used a lazy initializer in useState to avoid flashing seed data and to ensure stored posts load before first render.
-•	Tested:
+10: Tested:
-o	Added a post via Composer, refreshed, post still there. o	Clicked an author handle, navigated to /u/<handle> and saw only that author’s posts.
+		Added a post via Composer, refreshed, post still there.
+		Clicked an author handle, navigated to /u/<handle> and saw only that author’s posts.

 Polish: After doing everything this is how the page looks and this is a zoomed out picture.